AutoScheduleJS/cake-time/specs/specs.md

   - suggested cake are specific (not generic).
 There is a pre-made list of default choice for subrecipes.
 When user select a cake, it list all the default choices for this cake.
 User can then change subrecipe (home-made or merchandise).
 If subrecipe contains other subrecipes, place them by-side.
 Only cooker can vote this
   - have a list of participant: cooker and eater
     - participant doesn't need the app to vote.
 Only a valid email or name (if no email, participant will vote on the owner device).
+    - generic "guest" input number.
+One wouldn't want to enumerate all identities.
     - option to allow them to vote (display percentage of confidence)
       - for each round: eater can vote for one they want to eat and one they don't want (explaining why: taste/allergia or not this time)
       - if no consensus can be found, we go for another round.
 Can suggest to bake another cake to cover the taste range.